QR Code

 There are many ways for building owners to comply

 Certain types of affordable and income-restricted housing have delayed or altered requirements.
-And some covered buildings—like houses of worship and buildings with more than 35% rent-regulated units—fall under the law’s definition for “Article 321 buildings”, and must perform a prescriptive checklist of low-cost energy upgrades by 2024 rather than meeting the law’s carbon caps.
+And some covered buildings—like houses of worship and buildings with more than 35 percent rent-regulated units—fall under the law’s definition for “Article 321 buildings.”
+Those buildings must perform a prescriptive checklist of low-cost energy upgrades by 2024 rather than meeting the law’s carbon caps.

 Many buildings will have to take action before 2030

-Based on today’s energy performance, about 20 percent of properties are over the caps set for 2024, while about 76 percent of properties are over the caps set for 2030.
+Based on 2023 energy performance, about 8 percent of properties emit more GHG than their 2024 cap, while about 57 percent of properties emit more GHG than their 2030 cap.
 Those numbers vary somewhat across property types.
-Check out the details in the graphics below.
+Check out the details in the graphics below, and learn more about these properties and their progress here.

 Latest updates